-Taxis in Busan are extremely convenient and not too hard to come by.
-It’s possible to hail a taxi from the street or through Kakao Taxi – a local taxi-hailing app.
-All taxis run on a metre and expats can pay their fair either with a credit card, local bank card, or in cash.
-It’s also sometimes possible to use a T-money card to pay for a trip if the passenger swipes it at the start and end of the journey.
+Taxis in Busan are incredibly convenient and not too hard to come by.
+It's possible to hail a cab from the street or through Kakao Taxi – a local taxi-hailing app.
+All taxis run on a meter, and expats can pay their fare either with a credit card, local bank card or in cash.
+It's also sometimes possible to use a T-money card to pay for a trip if the passenger swipes it at the start and end of the journey.